Thristhart/tomtools/README.md

 Use these to get typed data from the user.
 Outputs the given string, followed by a space, then waits for the user to input data and returns it.

+All of these promps can be used with no arguments, and will simply get the user input without any prompt output.

 > promptInt(string prompt)

+> promptChar(string prompt)

 > promptDouble(string prompt)